March 19, 2020

 And if that information makes you want to take your water quality into your own hands, you’ll generally want a whole home filtration system installed.

-Not only will you be left with great tasting water, but the water you bathe and shower in and wash your clothes in will be treated.
+Not only will you be left with great-tasting water, but the water you bathe, shower in, and wash your clothes in will be treated.

 For example, many homeowners — even if they don’t have hard water — find that eliminating the chlorine from their shower water leaves their hair healthier and shinier.

 There are no cons for Reverse Osmosis (RO) when compared to Distillation.

 Here’s the comparison:

 This is why Plumbline Services proudly features the best multi-stage whole home Reverse Osmosis water purifiers on the market.